CaelusRocketry/gs2/README.md

 Flight software documentation should be in its corresponding repository, but information on how to run the flight software simulation with this ground station can be found [here](/docs/SIMULATION.md).

+## Contributing

+If you are part of the Caelus Rocketry organization and would like to contribute to this project, please review the [project roadmap](https://github.com/orgs/CaelusRocketry/projects/1) beforehand in case of any conflicts.

 ## Licensing

 This code is licensed under the [MIT License](/LICENSE).